kingzamzon/docs/docs/sdk/migrations/datil.md

 ### New Network, New PKPs

-Because existing PKPs were minted on the old Chronicle chain, migration from `cayenne` to `datil-dev` requires re-minting of all PKPs.
+Because existing PKPs were minted on the old Chronicle chain, migrating from `cayenne` to `datil-dev` requires re-minting of all PKPs.
 This also means transferring ownership of assets owned by PKPs minted on Chronicle, to the newly minted ones on Chronicle Vesuvius.

 To reduce the friction of migrating PKPs to Datil, we've written a [migration script](https://github.com/LIT-Protocol/developer-guides-code/tree/wyatt/pkp-migration-script/pkp-migration/nodejs) that will take a list of PKP public keys, fetch their configured Auth Methods and Scopes, and mint new PKPs on a target Lit Network, setting the same Auth Methods and Scopes for each PKP.